-- The best place to buy prepaid data-only SIM cards in Osaka is at the Yodobashi Camera Umeda Store, which is right outside JR Osaka Station.
+- The best place to buy a prepaid data-only SIM card in Osaka is at the Yodobashi Camera Umeda Store, which is right outside JR Osaka Station.

 - You can also purchase a SIM card online and pick it up on arrival at Kansai International Airport.